 … to write down your wishes for the new year.
 For the “Ritual of 13 wishes” you write down 13 wishes onto different pieces of paper before you begin with the Twelve Holy Nights, fold them and put them into a box.
 Every night you draw a piece and burn it (without looking at the wish you’ve drawn) – the Universe will take care of their fulfilment.
 At the end of the Twelve Holy Nights, there will remain a single piece of paper.
 This one, you open on January 6 – it contains the wish you have to take care of yourself.

-After a live ceremony to tune into the energy of this magical time, you are going to receive daily e-mails with inspiration for little rituals and journaling, until we complete this time in a sharing circle on January 6.
+After a live ceremony to tune into the energy of this magical time, you are going to receive daily e-mails with inspiration for little rituals and journaling and have opportunity for sharing, before we complete this time in a closing circle in the new year.